dusty-nv/jetson-inference/docs/detectnet-tao.md

 > **note**: only TAO DetectNet_v2 models are currently supported in jetson-inference, as it is setup for that network's pre/post-processing

-You can also load it directly from [C++](https://rawgit.com/dusty-nv/jetson-inference/master/docs/html/classdetectNet.html#a9981735c38d2cb97205aa9e255ab4a0e) or [Python](https://github.com/dusty-nv/jetson-inference/blob/89a9bbe8812ec8a142910ae55e9a6c25dbdb9841/python/examples/detectnet.py#L57) by using the extended form of the detectNet constructor.
+In your own applications, you can also load them directly from [C++](https://rawgit.com/dusty-nv/jetson-inference/master/docs/html/classdetectNet.html#a9981735c38d2cb97205aa9e255ab4a0e) or [Python](https://github.com/dusty-nv/jetson-inference/blob/89a9bbe8812ec8a142910ae55e9a6c25dbdb9841/python/examples/detectnet.py#L57) by using the extended form of the detectNet API.

 <p align="right">Next | <b><a href="detectnet-tracking.md">Object Tracking</a></b>
 <br/>